AIRTucha/amonad/README.md

 ### Creation

 As I already said it is possible to instantiate *Maybe* and *Result* via factory functions.
-Different ways to create the monads is presented in following code snippet.
+Different ways to create the monads is presented in the following code snippet.

 ```typescript
 const just = Just(3.14159265)